 Step 9: Receive loan pay-off summary

-Within 3-6 weeks after your consolidation paperwork is submitted, you will receive a notice in the mail asking you to review the loans that are scheduled to be “paid in full”.
-At that point, you can rest assured knowing that everything was approved and your existing loans are about to be paid-off.
+Within 3-6 weeks after your consolidation paperwork is submitted, you will receive a notice in the mail asking you to review the loans that are scheduled to be Paid in Full.

 Step 10: Recertify every year